 Around this time of year, millions of students globally will be returning to university campuses for what will hopefully be a more normalised student experience.
 I have just returned from Manchester where I left one rather nervous but excited daughter as she embarks on her higher education journey.

-Even though I am slightly daunted at the prospect of my daughter having some of the same (and god forbid better!) student experiences that I did, the vibe of possibility and opportunity for these young people is more contagious than Covid.
+Even though I’m slightly daunted at the prospect of my daughter having some of the same (and god forbid better!) student experiences that I did, the vibe of possibility and opportunity for these young people is more contagious than Covid.

-Unexpectedly, due to the Covid-19 pandemic, universities are largely oversubscribed in the UK in 2021.
-While that is driven by a domestic cohort, there still appears to be strong international representation.
-My Irish daughter is very much the ‘local lass’ in her student halls, with her neighbours hailing from Sri Lanka, India, Nigeria and Hong Kong, testament to the enduring attractiveness of top-performing institutions – even during these strange times.
+Unexpectedly, due to Covid, universities are largely oversubscribed in the UK in 2021.
+While that’s driven by a domestic cohort, there still appears to be strong international representation.
+My Irish daughter is very much the ‘local lass’ in her student halls, with her neighbours hailing from Sri Lanka, India, Nigeria and Hong Kong, testament to the enduring attractiveness of top performing institutions even during these strange times.

-This enduring international influx is good news for the UK’s universities clearly, but it is also reassuring to physically see the abundance of diverse talent and skills that we talk about in such a functional and sometimes abstract way as part of investment promotion.
-These bright young things and the higher education system itself have always been an important part of the investment ecosystem, but their role and influence has been steadily growing.
+This is good news for the UK’s universities clearly but also reassuring to physically see the abundance of diverse talent and skills that we talk about in such a functional and sometimes abstract way as part of investment promotion.
+These bright young things and the higher education system itself has always been an important part of the investment ecosystem but its role and influence has been steadily growing.

-Business is also important from an executive education perspective – and the universities are capitalising on this space, providing experienced professionals an opportunity to upgrade and keep their skills relevant through internationally recognised qualifications and accreditations.
-We are all life learners now, whether we want to be or not!
+Business is also important from an executive education perspective – and the Universities are capitalising on this space – providing experienced professionals an opportunity to upgrade and keep their skills relevant with internationally recognised qualifications and accreditations – we’re all life learners now – whether we want to be or not!

-Increasingly, universities are adapting their curricula in response to the needs of companies that require work-ready graduates.
-It is a hard skills and soft skills play – be it offering courses on the latest programming language or even straightforward languages to ensure operational excellence, or internships that allow students the opportunity to smoothly transition into a worker bee.
+Increasingly, Universities are also adapting their curriculum in response to the needs of companies to have work ready graduates.
+It’s a hard skills and soft skills play – be it the latest programming language or even straightforward languages for operational excellence or internships that allow students the opportunity to smoothly transition into a worker bee.

-Of course, for companies there is also the need to retain or even retrain existing talent, and universities have a growing role here.
+And of course, for companies, there’s also the need to retain or even retrain existing talent and Universities have a growing role here.
 Individual economic potential is predicated on how we choose to adapt and pivot our skills as industries change.
-Companies need to offer us more then good salaries; we need the flexibility and support to stay relevant in changing marketplaces to maintain that economic potential.
+Companies need to offer us more then good salaries, we need the flexibility and support to stay relevant in changing marketplaces to maintain that economic potential.

-Students are also important for cities and regions, not just as part of the skills narrative, but because they have a huge role to play in the animation of the city.
-Their physical presence is unavoidable in Manchester and in other ‘student cities’ across Europe, such as Lyon, Utrecht and Pisa.
-Students lend their vitality to a location, they create vibrancy.
-Their promise and intellectual capital is traded in the investment community like a commodity, while their contribution to the local economy is often underestimated.
-Their importance when it comes to sustained economic growth and expansion is paramount.
+Students are also important for cities and regions, not just as part of the skills narrative, but they have a huge role to play in animation of the city.
+The physical presence is unavoidable in Manchester and in other “student cities” across Europe where Universities dominate like Lyon, Utrecht and Pisa.
+Students lend their vitality to a place to create vibrancy.
+Their promise and intellectual capital traded in the investment community like a commodity.
+They contribution to the local economy often underestimated.
+And their importance for sustained economic growth and expansion paramount.